Emperor: Latin emperors

 In 1204 Constantinople fell to the Venetians and the Franks in the Fourth Crusade.
-Following the tragedy of the horrific sacking of the city, the conquerors declared a new "Empire of Romania", known to historians as the Latin Empire of Constantinople, installing Baldwin IX, Count of Flanders, as Emperor.
+Following the sacking of the city, the conquerors declared a new "Empire of Romania", known to historians as the Latin Empire of Constantinople, installing Baldwin IX, Count of Flanders, as Emperor.
 However, Byzantine resistance to the new empire meant that it was in constant struggle to establish itself.
 Byzantine Emperor Michael VIII Palaiologos succeeded in recapturing Constantinople in 1261.
 The Principality of Achaea, a vassal state the empire had created in Morea (Greece) intermittently continued to recognize the authority of the crusader emperors for another half century.
 Pretenders to the title continued among the European nobility until circa 1383.

 After the 4th Crusade

 With Constantinople occupied, claimants to the imperial succession styled themselves as emperor in the chief centers of resistance: The Laskarid dynasty in the Empire of Nicaea, the Komnenid dynasty in the Empire of Trebizond and the Doukid dynasty in the Despotate of Epirus.
-In 1248, Epirus recognized the Nicaean Emperors, who subsequently recaptured Constantinople in 1261.
+In 1248, Epirus recognized the Nicaean emperors, who subsequently recaptured Constantinople in 1261.
 The Trapezuntine emperor formally submitted in Constantinople in 1281, but frequently flouted convention by styling themselves emperor back in Trebizond thereafter.